quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 version, and that the client would have selected the same negotiated version if it had received a Version Negotiation packet whose Supported Versions field had the same contents as the server's `Other Versions` field.
-If any of these validations fail, the client MUST close the connection.
-If the connection was using QUIC version 1, it MUST be closed with a transport error of type `VERSION_NEGOTIATION_ERROR`.
+If any of these checks fail, the client MUST close the connection; if the connection was using QUIC version 1, it MUST be closed with a transport error of type `VERSION_NEGOTIATION_ERROR`.
 This prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.